 - The undergraduate degree will be of either 3 or 4-year duration, with multiple exit options.
 For instance, the student will get a certificate after completing 1 year in a discipline or field including vocational and professional areas, after 2 years of study, he/she is eligible for a diploma and after a 3-year program, they will be awarded the Bachelors.
 The 4-year multidisciplinary Bachelor’s program, however, shall be the preferred option.
 The 4-year program may also lead to a degree ‘with Research’ if the student completes a rigorous research project.

-- Out of all the reforms, this one deserves an applause.
+- Out of all the reforms, this one deserves applause.
 The NEP proposes to set up an Academic Bank of Credit (ABC).
 This will be established and would digitally store the academic credits earned.
-That is to say, if a student were to drop out after the first year, the credits that they earned will be stored in the ABC.
-They can choose to continue the course from where they left.
-This is a very useful addition which would help students who drop out due to unfavorable circumstances.
+That is to say, if a student were to drop out after the first year, the credits that they earned would be stored in the ABC.
+They can choose to continue the course from where they left off.
+This is a very useful addition that would help students who drop out due to unfavorable circumstances.
 This gives them a chance to pick up where they left off.

-- Higher education institutions will move away from high-stakes examinations and focus on more continuous and comprehensive evaluation.
+- Higher education institutions will move away from high-stakes examinations and focus on more continuous and comprehensive evaluations.
 This is definitely a move in the right direction.
 The future of teaching is promising.

 - The NEP also proposes to have counseling systems for handling stress and emotional adjustments in every educational institution.
 This is a move in the right direction because a lot of people are caught in depression and are clueless as to what to do about it.
 A counseling system is promising.

 - It is also said that vocational education will be integrated into all schools and higher education institutions in a phased manner over the next decade.
 It says that by 2025, at least 50% of learners through the school and higher education system shall have exposure to vocational education.
 This is needed as textbook knowledge alone cannot take our children to heights.